 A Plan Sponsor that chose an Annual Payment Frequency, or otherwise did not receive any interim payments, and that wishes to receive a subsidy, must use the Reconciliation process to submit final cost reports and submit its one and only subsidy payment request.

 The RDS Program is virtually paperless.
-All communication is through the RDS Program Website, RDS Secure Website, and email.
+All communication is completed electronically through the RDS Program Website, RDS Secure Website, and email.
+Refer to the Contact Us page for important communication information.

 The RDS Program Website is a comprehensive resource center for the RDS Program.
 Educational tools and announcements are available, as well as specific instructions to complete processes in the RDS Program.